just-brainwaves/GodWorkflows/README.md

 # 🔥 Image Generation Workflows

-Welcome to **my collection of advanced workflows for image generation using ComfyUI** — designed for high-quality, realistic, and anime-style outputs with smart automation features.
+Welcome to **my collection of advanced workflows for image generation using ComfyUI** — designed for high-quality, realistic, and anime-style outputs with smart randomization features.

 ![Screenshot](assets/GodWorkflows.png)